-- Section 6.
+Section 6.
 Indemnity and Defense.
-The County shall provide indemnity and defense of the employee for any incident transpiring within the scope of his/her employment, at no cost to the employee, in accordance with the Oregon Tort Claims Act, subject only to the limitations stated in Oregon law. - Section 7.
+The County shall provide indemnity and defense of the employee for any incident transpiring within the scope of his/her employment, at no cost to the employee, in accordance with the Oregon Tort Claims Act, subject only to the limitations stated in Oregon law.

+Section 7.
 Physical Fitness Requirements.
-The OrPAT Standards (Exhibit B) attached, are hereby incorporated into and made a part of this Agreement.
-All employees who are required to attend the DPSST academy to become certified to perform their jobs shall be able to pass OrPAT standards applicable to the employee's classification, during DPSST academy training.
-All employees must maintain a personal level of fitness that enables them to perform the essential functions of their job classification. - Section 8.
+All employees who are required to attend the DPSST academy to become certified to perform their jobs shall be able to pass OrPAT standards applicable to the employee's classification, during DPSST Academy training.
+All employees must maintain a personal level of fitness that enables them to perform the essential function of their job classification.

+Section 8.
 Drug Testing.
 Employees covered under this Agreement will be subject to the provisions of County Policy 2.7 "Drug Testing Policy."